ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 ### Downloaded R Code

 If successful, you should have downloaded a folder with the files `Data.RDS`, `utils.
-R` and `Code.R`.
-The `Data.RDS` file contains the data used in the analysis, a more detailed description of the data can be found in the in [Data object](data.md).
-The `utils.R` file contains the functions used in the analysis, while the `Code.R` file contains the code to reproduce the volcano plot along with the data processing steps.
+R` and `Code.R` (you need to unzipp the downloaded folder).
+The `Data.RDS` file contains the data used in the analysis, a more detailed description of the data can be found in the [Data object](data.md).
+The `utils.R` file contains the custom functions used in the analysis, while the `Code.R` file contains the code to reproduce the volcano plot along with the data processing steps.

 The R code is shown below: